 4) Test the Enter key to see if the issue still persists.

 Did the fixes above successfully solve your Enter key not working issue?
-If not, then it’s most likely a hardware failure problem which might be better left with professional hands.
+If not, you can try updating your Windows.
+But if these all faid, then it’s very likely a hardware failure problem which might be better left with professional hands.

 Feel free to drop us a comment and share your experience with other users!